Official Airline of Creating Change

 |Download all of the session information below as a PDF

-The National Gay and Lesbian Task Force proudly presents a robust program of 25 Day Long Institutes at Creating Change.
+The National LGBTQ Task Force proudly presents a robust program of 25 Day Long Institutes at Creating Change.
 All Institutes presentations are 9 AM — 6 PM on both Wednesday and Thursday.

 Wednesday, February 4, 2015

 The Institute's primary purpose is to offer Creating Change participants a range of tools for working more effectively towards racial justice in our churches, communities, campaigns, and workplaces.
 This Day Long Institute provides a balance of self-reflection opportunities with engaging learning activities and deeper intersectional analysis of how racial justice and LGBT liberation connect in contemporary social justice movements.
 The Racial Justice Institute has a rich history at Creating Change.
 Very well attended and well regarded, this Institute has grown exponentially in size and scope.
 Facilitated by a team of seasoned racial justice trainer/facilitators, the Institute will be steeped in an anti-oppression lens that reflects the intersections of gender, sexuality, class, ability and race to offer sessions that are creative, thoughtful and give participants practical skills to make a difference through the work we do every day.

 Relight the Fire: Bringing the LGBTQ and HIV/AIDS Communities Back Together, Building Leaders for a Reunited Movement